Hull Street Photography Workshop with Brian Lloyd Duckett

-Join me in this historic and characterful city for an immersive and intensive day of street photography designed to elevate your street photography skills to a new level.
-With a maximum of 5 participants, the workshop is designed to help you become a creative, competent and confident street photographer.
+Join me in this historic and characterful city for an immersive, challenging and intensive learning experience which will help elevate your street photography to a new level.
+With a maximum of 6 participants, this street photography workshop is designed to help you become a creative, competent and confident street photographer.
 It will combine structured shooting with coaching from your course leader, Brian Lloyd Duckett.

 Before the workshop

-3-4 days before the workshop you’ll be sent comprehensive joining instructions with details of the meeting venue, start and finish times and a brief questionnaire about you and your objectives – which we ask you to complete in advance of the workshop.
-This helps us ensure that the workshop can be geared, as far as possible, to the participants’ needs.
+2-3 days before the workshop you’ll be sent comprehensive joining instructions with details of the meeting venue, start and finish times and a brief questionnaire about you and your objectives – which we ask you to complete and return in advance of the workshop.
+This helps us ensure that the workshop can be geared, as far as possible, to your needs.

-This is a critical part of the day, where we explore such issues as:
+This is a critical part of the day, where we meet in a quiet corner of a café to explore such issues as:

 - Exploring 3 creative approaches to street photography